Auranis/HighDigitSAMs/README.md

 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20 in the mission editor.
 ABM-optimized missiles coming soon!
 The complex can also accommodate launchers for the 5V55RUD missiles.
+Now includes a truck-mounted 30N6 radar, 3D model by EKO.

 ### S-300VM (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
 This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.
-All components labelled as SA-23 in the mission editor, complete with custom 3D models.
+All components labelled as SA-23 in the mission editor, complete with custom 3D models created by EKO.

 ### 5V55RUD Missile for the S-300PS (SA-10c) complex
 This upgraded missile has improved guidance from the original 5V55R, increasing its effective range vs. aircraft significantly.